MaharaProject/mahara-auth-shibboleth/auth/shibboleth/Readme.txt

 		enter Shibboleth fields' name and values as required click submit

+	- If needed copy the non english translations contained in the plugin lang folder to the mahara lang folder.
+That is copy

+            mahara/auth/shibboleth/lang/fr-utf8

+            to

+            maharadata/langpacks/auth/shibboleth/lang/fr-utf8

+          If you want to use the french translation.

 2. Shibboleth installation and configuration
 	Install Shibboleth on your web server.
 See http://shibboleth.internet2.edu/ for details on how to install Shibboleth